rosemani22/Employee-Directory/README.md

 # Employee Directory Web Interface
+Employee Directory
+A responsive and interactive Employee Directory Web Interface built with vanilla HTML, CSS, and JavaScript.

+Features
 This is a frontend UI assignment project built using HTML, CSS, JavaScript, and Freemarker templates.

 ## Features